 In the Aug.
-'09 issue, Ted Toki and the guys at Westside Performance stuffed a 4.00-inch crank into a 350 block as an alternative to the same old 383 build.
-While the primary point of the exercise was to see if the short-block could be built inexpensively and easily, we couldn't resist scrounging up some long-block parts for a test.
-Using a set of 882 iron heads that had been modified with a set of 2.02 intake valves, the engine made a respectable 355hp peak at about 5,000 rpm and a big, fat table of torque right off idle to about 4,500 rpm, with a peak of 429 lb-ft at 3,700.
+'09 issue, Ted Toki and the guys at Westside Performance stuffed a 4.00-inch crank into a 350 small block Chevy as an alternative to the same old 383 build.
+While the primary point of the exercise was to see if the small block Chevy could be built inexpensively and easily, we couldn't resist scrounging up some long-block parts for a test.
+Using a set of 882 iron heads that had been modified with a set of 2.02 intake valves, the small block Chevy engine made a respectable 355hp peak at about 5,000 rpm and a big, fat table of torque right off idle to about 4,500 rpm, with a peak of 429 lb-ft at 3,700.
 We could have been satisfied with the iron combo, but we wanted to test Edelbrock's newest low-cost aluminum head called the E-Street.
 For $949.95 per pair, the E heads fit right into the budget of this street stroker.
 While we were at it, we spiced up the whole deal with a dual-carb intake so we can sit and stare at it when we're not out burning rubber.

 Edelbrock Dual-Quad Air-Gap Manifold

 442 lb-ft at 3,800